 I recommend coming prepared with a refillable water bottle, coffee from your hotel (if you are a coffee drinker), and protein-dense snacks to nibble on during the day.
 Food at and around the convention center will not be cheap.
 Coming prepared with lunch and snacks will save you not only time but money as well.

 I recommend bringing either a notebook and pen or having an app for taking notes during the conference.
 The ASHA Conference App has a notepad feature.

-7. Arrive to Sessions Early
+7. Arrive At Sessions Early

 Seminars at ASHA Convention can get full quickly.
 To ensure you get a seat at all, or in a specific spot, I recommend getting to sessions early.
 Do not wait until the last minute to stroll into a session and find a seat because the only space left might be the floor.
 The convention center is large so give yourself extra time to get from point A to point B to arrive early.

-8. Have a Positive Attitude
+9. Have A Positive Attitude

 You may have a lot that you are trying to accomplish at ASHA.
 The conference is big and a bit overwhelming.
 Keep a positive attitude and remember that everything happens for a reason.
 If you miss a seminar because the room is full, take it as an opportunity to attend a different seminar – perhaps a topic that you would not have otherwise selected.
 Who knows, you may find a new passion!